Everything there is to know about propolis

 To produce Propolis ACF, we use a complex extraction method devised by Professor Zenon Sosnowski over many years of research.

 The amount of propolis created by a hive will depend on many factors, such as the bee breed, geographic and climate conditions, the type of hive provided by the bee farmers, the presence of resin sources in the area, and the strength of the colony.

 Most propolis-collecting devices used by bee farmers, are designed to make use of the fact that bees tend to fill only small cracks with pure propolis.
-Wooden or plastic framework is built especially so that it can be easily removed and replaced once the bees have sealed the gaps.
+Propolis traps are wooden or plastic frameworks with rows of narrow gaps.
+They are designed to be placed in the hive and can be easily removed and replaced once the bees have sealed the gaps.

 Raw propolis is scraped off of the collection device and inspected for impurities, which can be removed by hand, such as small stones, other debris, wax, and honey.
 After this process has taken place, the propolis is cleaned and purified by machines so that smaller impurities, which might include traces of heavy metals or pesticides, are removed.